touchlab/KMMBridge/website/docs/intro.md

 If you are using GitHub for source control, and are OK with using GitHub Actions to build and GitHub releases for published artifacts, we have a simple setup flow you can use.
 It is the easiest default to start from.

 See [DEFAULT_GITHUB_FLOW](DEFAULT_GITHUB_FLOW.md) for setup instructions.

+## KMMBridge Kick Start

+The quickest way to get up and running is to use our template "Kick Start" project.
+See [KMMBridgeKickStart](https://github.com/touchlab/KMMBridgeKickStart)

 ## Sample Projects